SolomonAdeyoola/Project-1-LAMP_STACK/project1.md

 `#==>>>>>000-default.conf  default-ssl.conf  projectlamp.conf`

+`#a2ensite command to enable the new virtual host`

 ` sudo a2ensite projectlamp`

+`#To disable Apache’s default website use a2dissite command`

 ` sudo a2dissite 000-default`

+`#To make sure your configuration file doesn’t contain syntax errors`

 ` sudo apache2ctl configtest`

+`#Finally, reload Apache so these changes take effect`

 ` sudo systemctl reload apache2`

+`#new website is now active, but the web root /var/www/projectlamp is still empty.
+Create an index.html file in that location so that we can test that the virtual host works as expected:`

 `sudo echo 'Hello LAMP from hostname' $(curl -s http://169.254.169.254/latest/meta-data/public-hostname) 'with public IP' $(curl -s http://169.254.169.254/latest/meta-data/public-ipv4) > /var/www/projectlamp/index.html`